Tractorul-s-SkillPath/skillpath/docs/ARCHITECTURE.md

 > There is **no test runner installed** — no Vitest, no Playwright, no
 > `vitest.config.ts` — and **no test in the repository executes**.
 >
-> `tests/` contains roughly 83 files named `*.test.ts`.
+> `tests/` contains 78 files: 69 `*.test.ts` and 9 `*.test.tsx`, plus
+> `setup.ts`, a `helpers/` directory and a README.
 Every one of them is a
-> docblock describing the cases it intends to cover, with no code beneath it.
+> docblock describing the cases it intends to cover, with no code beneath it —
+> including the helpers, so the in-memory repository fakes the plan below
-> They are useful as specifications and they are the right list of cases.
-They
+> depends on are themselves unwritten.
+They are useful as specifications and
+> they are the right list of cases.
+They are not tests, and a directory that
-> are not tests, and a directory that looks like a 83-file suite is worth being
+> looks like a 78-file suite is worth being explicit about, because at a glance
-> explicit about, because at a glance it does not look like zero.
+> it does not look like zero.
 >
-> `package.json` has no `test`, `typecheck` or `lint` script, so the commands
-> `.github/workflows/ci.yml` refers to do not exist either — and that workflow
+> `e2e/` does not exist at all.
-> is itself entirely commented out, with no `on:` and no `jobs:`, so it runs
-> nothing on any push.
 >
+> `package.json` has no `test` or `typecheck` script.
+It does have `lint`, but
+> that is `next lint` with no ESLint config for it to read, so the ban on `any`
+> in §8 is enforced by nothing.
+The commands `.github/workflows/ci.yml` refers
+> to therefore do not exist — and that workflow is itself entirely commented
+> out, with no `on:` and no `jobs:`, so it runs nothing on any push.
+>
-> **This is a deliberate deferral for now, not an oversight.** The consequence
+> **This is a deliberate deferral for now, not an oversight.** Two consequences
-> worth stating: the two places where a business number is duplicated between
+> worth stating:
+>
-> SQL and TypeScript (XP amounts, level thresholds) have nothing checking that
+> - The business numbers duplicated between SQL and TypeScript (XP amounts,
-> the copies agree.
+>   level thresholds) have nothing checking that the copies agree, and since
+>   the SQL half is not in the repository either (§0), nothing *could* check it
+>   without a live connection.
 See the note at the top of `lib/domain/constants.ts`.
+> - `tests/db/` — eight files asserting RLS, triggers and constraints — is
+>   testing a schema that exists in exactly one place, a hosted project.
+Those
+>   are the tests that would have caught the missing migration.
 >
 > What is below is the plan for when tests arrive.
 It is a good plan; the
 > aiming of the coverage gate in particular is the part worth keeping.